 Power Reset Laptop

-- If you are having a Black Screen Issue on your Laptop Simply Press The power button to shut down Completely.
+- If you are having a Black Screen Issue on your Laptop Simply Press The power button to shut it down Completely.

 - Remove the Battery, (Also remove If any external Device Keyboard, Mouse, USB Drive, etc attached)